 This finger-lickin' Butter Chicken is the dreamiest creamiest Indian curry that you can make in the comfort of your own home, even down to the iconic bold orange-red color.
 This recipe is beginner-friendly, yet rivals your favorite restaurant's Chicken Makhani.
 It's best when indulged with basmati rice or homemade garlic naan.

 If you are new to Indian cuisine, you're probably guilty of ordering Butter Chicken with Garlic Naan and Mango Lassi.
 It's the typical, safe go-to order.
 Honestly, it's my takeout order, too.
-It's undeniably all the best part of Indian cuisine.
+It's undeniably all the best parts of Indian cuisine.

 However, I've been told that my homemade Butter Chicken recipe is better than most restaurants.
 At this point, I've made it dozens of times for a weeknight dinner or while hosting friends.
 It's even easier to make ahead with my Easy Baked Butter Chicken recipe.
 I translated my love for it into Butter Chicken Wings and Butter Masala Pasta right here on Masala and Chai!